Subscribe to Candid Magazine

 Eyes Wide Open

 Released in 2009 Eyes Wide Open is the debut by Israeli director Haim Tabakman, which in similar vein to Disobedience explores forbidden gay love in a strict Orthodox Jewish community.
 Aaron (Zohar Strauss) finds himself in a conundrum; a devout religious man living in a Haredi community in the oldest neighbourhood of Jerusalem, becomes torn between his family and devotion to God when he develops intense feelings for a young homeless man Ezri (Ran Danker).
 As his wife, the rabbi and consequently his community starts to suspect of the affair, they do everything possible to stop it and sure enough the relationship ends.
-An extremely well-executed and beautifully acted offering, as well as a truly authentic visual portrayal of the Harredi community.
+An extremely well-executed and beautifully acted, it provides for a truly authentic visual portrayal of the Harredi community.

 The Wedding is the first output of Egyptian production company ArabQ, the first ever Arab-based production company focused on movies with LGBTQ themes.
 The film tells the story of Rami (Abbas), a closeted Muslim man hiding his sexuality while preparing for his upcoming wedding to Sara (Nikohl Boosheri) as he struggles to square his desires with his strict religious upbringing.
 Because of its supposed controversial subject matter the film faces many challenges finding distribution in the Middle East, with screenings only in select theatres and by invitation only for the safety of those attending.
 The film is yet to have a release date in the UK.